NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/TrajectoryPlanning/README.md

 <!--Use this space for information that may help people better understand your project, like links to papers, source code, or data.-->

-A short video of the MITK plugin
+A short video of the MITK plugin in action: https://youtu.be/JG1hFJkmvtA

 <!--- Source code: https://github.com/YourUser/YourRepository-->
 <!--- Documentation: https://link.to.docs-->